Loadsmart raises $90 million for AI that matches shippers with truck transportation

-Loadsmart, a New York-based startup that leverages AI and hundreds of data sources to automate truckload booking, today announced a $90 million round.
-The funding comes after the startup experienced 250% revenue growth between January and November and expanded its offerings to support rail transportation.
+Loadsmart, a New York-based startup that leverages AI and hundreds of data sources to automate truckload booking, today announced a $90 million round at a valuation “north of $400 million.”
+The funding comes after the 300-person startup experienced 250% revenue growth between January and November and expanded its offerings to support rail transportation.

 Roughly 80% of all cargo in the U.S. is transported by the 7.1 million people who drive flatbed trailers, dry vans, and other heavy lifters for the country’s 1.3 million trucking companies.
 The trucking industry generates $726 billion in revenue annually and is forecast to grow 75% by 2026.
-Even before the pandemic, last-mile delivery was fast becoming the most profitable part of the supply chain, with research firm Capgemini pegging the percentage of costs at 41%.
+Even before the pandemic, last-mile delivery was fast becoming the most profitable part of the supply chain, with research firm Capgemini pegging its share of the pie at 41%.

 Loadsmart’s algorithms attempt to keep carriers within its network full and minimize empty miles — trips during which they aren’t carrying anything — by matching loads with roughly 900,000 available transport lanes.
 Freight shippers on the platform can request instant quotes that factor in the estimated time of loading, the commodity involved, and the overall load, after which they’re offered the choice of booking trucks directly or through Loadsmart’s APIs.